PicoBrief/race-promises/README.md

 # racePromises

+A utility that runs async tasks in parallel and returns the first one that succeeds — automatically retrying if something goes wrong.

 ## What is this?

 When you call something slow — like an LLM API — things can go wrong in two ways: